-The teaching content below is standard EVS methodology and yours to learn with confidence.
-The exact question count and marking scheme belong to the official notification at ctet.nic.in.
+Primary-level EVS methodology is settled practice, so learn it as fact.
+The exact question count and marking scheme are in the official notification at ctet.nic.in.

 What EVS is at the primary level